 Any autistic person may qualify for an autism service dog; they are available for both children and adults.
 If an autistic person cannot properly function in one or more different aspects of their daily life, they may qualify for an autism service dog.
 However, it is up to their medical or mental health professional to determine and prescribe an autism service dog; just like any other form of treatment, it must be signed off by a doctor to be considered an official service animal.
 Without proper paperwork, you may not be permitted to bring your autism service dog everywhere you go, and your employer, housing manager, or any transportation service may reject both you and your animal, or transportation services may charge you an extra fee since your service animal will only be considered a pet.

-How To Qualify For a Service Dog
+How to Qualify for an Autism Service Dog

-What The Process Is Like
+What the Process Is Like

 - No other dogs in the home

 - The child must not have a fear of dogs

 - The child must not have aggressive/violent behaviors towards others

 - The home must have fenced yard (a common use area will not qualify)

 - Ability to practice obedience and manners with Autism Assistance Dog daily